-- 33. Individual trees or groups of trees that exhibit resistance to disease, insect attack or the effects of wandoo crown decline should be marked for retention and protected from damage during timber harvesting operations. - 34.
-Reduce stand density in stands subject to water stress to assist with adaption to a drier climate. - 35.
-Adaptive management trials to investigate the rehabilitation of sites with significant tree deaths may be approved by the Manager, Ecosystem Health Branch. - 36.
-Establish adaptive management trials to investigate the effect of silvicultural treatments on the effects of frost damage to determine the most appropriate management on identified frost prone sites.
+- 36. Individual trees or groups of trees that exhibit resistance to disease (Quambalaria spp, Phytophthora spp. etc.) or the effects of pest insect outbreaks (such as Jarrah Leaf Miner or Gumleaf Skeletoniser and borers) should be marked and protected from damage during timber harvesting operations. - 37.
+Select seed trees to retain in shelterwood treatments based on their form and vigour, together with their capacity to provide a crop of seed. - 38.
+Reduce stand density in stands subject to water stress to assist with adaption to a drier climate. - 39.
+Adaptive management trials to investigate the rehabilitation of sites with significant tree deaths may be approved by the Manager, Ecosystem Health.